-Thomas Johnston in collaboration with Riverbank Arts Centre, Tradoodle Festival, Dublin City University’s ANAM Festival, and VR Ireland is seeking to diversify his practice in traditional arts to explore the creation of an immersive traditional art’s virtual reality experience for children with ASD.
+Ceol Connected in collaboration with Riverbank Arts Centre, Tradoodle Festival, Dublin City University’s ANAM Festival, and VR Ireland are seeking to diversify their practice in traditional arts to explore the creation of an immersive traditional art’s virtual reality experience for young audiences.
 Reacting to the impact that Covid-19 has had on the arts sector, artists and arts programmes, the creative response of artists to find positive solutions to this problem is both invaluable and welcome to venues like Riverbank Theatre.
 In the challenging times we now find ourselves, it is ever more important to find new ways of reaching young audiences.

 Please note that the details of events listed above are provided by the relevant Local Authorities.